alexporrello/DesktopPublisherAssistant/README.md

 2. Download the latest release, found at the top of the page.
 (If you have trouble finding it, search the page for "Desktop.Publisher.Assistant.jar.")
 3. Once the file has downloaded, move it out of your downloads folder to a convenient location on your computer.
 4. Assuming you installed the JRE correctly, double-clicking the .jar file should open the application.
 If you would like to create a desktop shortcut, right-click on the .jar file and select *Send To* >> *Desktop (Create Shortcut)*.
-5. If you have any problems running the application, don't hesistate to create an issue on the [Desktop Publisher Assistant's issue page on Github](https://github.com/alexporrello/DesktopPublisherAssistant/issues).
+5. If you have any problems running the application, create an issue on the [Desktop Publisher Assistant's issue page on Github](https://github.com/alexporrello/DesktopPublisherAssistant/issues).

 ## Program Overview